Grime music

-Grime is a genre of electronic dance music that emerged in London in the early 2000s.
-It developed out of the earlier UK dance style UK garage, and draws influences from jungle, dancehall, and hip hop.
+Grime is a genre of electronic dance music (EDM) that emerged in London in the early 2000s.
+It developed out of the earlier UK dance style UK garage, and draws influences from jungle, dancehall, and Hip-hop.
 The style is typified by rapid, syncopated breakbeats, generally around 140 beats per minute, and often features an aggressive or jagged electronic sound.
 Emceeing is a significant element of the style, and lyrics often revolve around gritty depictions of urban life.